My Role as Director of Collegiate Communications

 Discipleship is at the very heart of The Navigators’ calling.
 We strive to make spiritual generation of laborers who would live and disciple among the lost.
 But discipleship isn’t a Navigator invention; it’s something we see in the Scriptures.
 In fact, Jesus tells His disciples to go and make more disciples (Matthew 28:19).
 While the concept and the command remain the same, the mediums available to teach others about discipleship have changed.

 Today’s college students grew up watching YouTube videos and turning to Google to get their questions answered.
 Harvest aims to pass on the vision of discipleship through professionally-made short films distributed online to impact a generation compelled by visual media.

-The first film has been produced and is embedded below.
+The first two films have been produced and are embedded below.

 Who are The Navigators?

 The Navigators is an interdenominational ministry dedicated to helping people navigate spiritually, to know Christ and to make Him known as those involved look to Him and the Bible to chart their lives.
 Internationally, more than 4,000 Navigator staff of 64 nationalities serve in more than 100 countries.
 The calling of The Navigators is: